BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   * Loaders having their limbs knocked off
 * A loader or two in End of the Line can spawn without limbs, but will still drop a gun.
 Not sure if I can get that to not drop...
+* Lt.
+Bolson is capable of throwing a grenade defined in one of his loot pools.
+  I tried to get something like that to work for CDH but failed in the past;
+  I'll have to re-try it and see if I can get grenades into the mod properly.

 Licenses
 ========